masoudsoleymani/stopwatch/README.md

 ### `yarn`

-In the project directory, you can run:
+In the project directory run

 ### `yarn start`